jnozzi/cocoadev.com/markdown/FunctorPatternDesignAnalysis.md

 Sometimes C algorithms translate poorly to OO design.
 Sometimes you can create a relatively clean OO design once you know the algorithms ( which I'm missing, of course ).
 I don't know why you'd need trigonometric functions to query all your 'elevation' layers to find an elevation that is 800 ft - or higher, etc... but I then again I have no education in computer aided cartography or CAD.
 The point is the only code that has to worry about the math is the query - because it knows what it's looking for, and the layer - because it has all the data necessary to do the calculation.
 The rest of the code can look pretty much the way your user might describe what they are trying to do.

---General/TimHart
+--TimHart

 ----

 Thank you, Tim!

 As I sit and ponder the above, both approaches Tim suggested are excellent.
 I am going with Map class and Layer class rather than the class categories.
-Class categories will assume data is always a raster or grid structure stored as an General/NSArray.
+Class categories will assume data is always a raster or grid structure stored as an NSArray.
 In the future I want to experiment with quad-tree and vector based spatial layers.
 In this case Layer classes can be of 3 types.
 The class system seems more adaptable.

 To answer Tim's question in the miniscule case anybody reads this and is interested,